DaveTron4/David-Salas-Portfolio/README.md

 # 🌐 Personal Portfolio Website

 This is my **personal portfolio website**, built to showcase my projects, skills, and professional experience as a **Full Stack Developer**.

 It is fully deployed on an **AWS EC2 instance**, containerized with **Docker**, and uses **Nginx** as a reverse proxy for secure and efficient routing.

+Check out the website here: [My Portfolio](https://davidsalascarrascal.dev/)

 ---